ngocdung03/codecademy-tensorflow/note.md

     - Define another ImageDataGenerator and use it to load our validation data.
     - Compile our model with an optimizer, metric, and a loss function.
     - Train our model using model.fit().

+##### Application of deep learning
+- Recurrent Neural Network (RNN): Rather than just concatenating our input words together, RNNs process them sequentially.
+For every input word in order, we pass that word to our model.
+At each timestep, the input is then used to update the model’s hidden state.
+If we just want to predict the last word, we simply feed all but the last word into the model, then use the final hidden state to predict the next word.
+Alternatively, if we want to generate the entire sentence, we can feed a starting word in, update the hidden state, generate a new word, then pass that back into the new model, and so on.
+- autoencoders:
+    - The Encoder encodes input, and compresses it into a smaller latent representation, referred to as the Code.
+    - The Decoder tries to reconstruct the input.
+    - Our loss is the difference between our output and the original input.
+This is called the reconstruction loss.
+- Autoencoders have many uses.
+For one, they can be used as a preprocessing step, to compress documents and images.
+These smaller vectors can also be used in downstream tasks like classification, clustering, or information retrieval.
+- Without any additional labeled data, autoencoders can also be used for anomaly detection: the identification of rare, or suspicious data points (e.g. fake documents or credit card fraud).
+- Generative Adversarial Networks (GANs).